SSH

 ssh uec

-• To delete a registered key
+• When deleting a registered key

-Using the OpenSSH ssh command (UNIX, macOS, Windows10)
+OpenSSH’s ssh-keygen command (UNIX, macOS, Windows10)

 % ssh-keygen (Enter)